eredden/Veeder-Root-TLS-Socket-Library/README.md

 This output shows the response from the TLS system.
 The data ``2312301342020402``, separator ``&&``, and checksum ``FB3B`` are all provided to you through the ``execute()`` function as a string.
 You can see that the start of header ``\x01``, end of transmission ``\x03``, and the original command ``i10100`` have all been automatically removed by this library for your convenience.

 Review the Veeder-Root Serial Interface manual provided with your model of automatic tank gauge for information about how response data is structured for each function.
-The serial interface manual for the TLS-3XX systems is linked at the beginning of this Markdown file.
+The serial interface manual for the TLS-4XX systems is linked at the beginning of this Markdown file.

 # Using the TLS Client

-You can also use the tls_client.py file that I created for this library to interact with the automatic tank gauge systems through a command line interface, similar to how you would with other systems through Telnet, SSH, or Putty.
+You can also use the tls_client.py file that I created for this library to interact with the automatic tank gauge systems through a command line interface, similar to how you would with other systems through Telnet, SSH, or Putty except a lot of the redundant data is stripped out.

 **Script:**